open-amt-cloud-toolkit/docs/docs/Reference/EA/overview.md

 2. Open the project file `OpenAMTEnterpriseAssistant.csproj` in Visual Studio.

-3. From the menus, choose `Build > Build Solution`.
+3. From the menus, choose `Build > Build OpenAMTEnterpriseAssistant`.

 4. By default after compiling, the `.exe` will be saved in `.\enterprise-assistant\bin\Debug\OpenAMTEnterpriseAssistant.exe`.